 There were four elephants at Maerim, with maybe 12 people in our tour group.
 The elephants were rescued from places where they were performing manual labor everyday.
 We spent the first hour of our visit to the sanctuary watching an informational video about exploitative animal tourism and how it hurts elephants, learning why riding them is harmful.

 We fed the elephants chunks of pumpkin that they happily snatched from our satchels and walked behind them across the property to their favorite shady spots, spending a few minutes splashing in the mud and watching them roll around, then toss sand over themselves as they exited the water.
 The elephants had loving relationships with their mahouts.

-The issue of animal tourism is very complex and I’m not fully convinced that there are always right or perfect answers to the debates.
+The issue of animal tourism is extraordinarily complex.
+As such, I’m not fully convinced that right or perfect answers to the debates even exist.
 However, I encourage everyone to do your own research into animal encounters.
-Learn how they protect the welfare of the animals they let you experience, and make your own informed decision on whether or not to partake.
+Learn how different centers protect the welfare of the animals they let you experience.
+Then, make your own informed decision on whether or not to partake.

 If you’re interested in reading more about animal tourism, check out these articles: